5 Text Message Marketing Strategies for Small Healthcare Practices

 - Timely

-Each time you send a message to your clients, it should follow these guidelines and provide something of value, whether it’s a reminder about an appointment and or a generous offer they can’t refuse.
+Each time you send a message to your clients, it should follow these guidelines and provide something of value, whether it’s a reminder about an appointment or a generous offer they can’t refuse.

 Final Thoughts